oBilet/CosmoCalendar/README.md

   * weekendDayTextColor

   ### Connected days
+   (Performance problems occur on multiple holidays.
+Instead, it is recommended to use the setHolidaysPins function, which is in version 2.0.)
   You can add some days for example holidays:
   ```java
   //Set days you want to connect